 i.
 No violation found.
 The Hearing Committee did not commit a prejudicial violation of the required procedures during the hearing process.

 ii.
 Harmless Error.
-Although a violation of the procedures occurred, it did not materially harm the appellant’s ability to present his/her case fully.
+Although a violation of the procedures occurred, it did not materially harm the appellant’s ability to present their case fully.

 iii.
 Rehearing.
 The Hearing Committee committed a prejudicial violation of the procedures during the hearing process which can and should be corrected by the original Hearing Committee.